Healthy Homes Assessment Kingsley-Chatham

 Home Assessments Kingsley-Chatham for Rental Properties

-• Is the ceiling insulation in need of topping up? require topping up or replacing?
+• Is the ceiling insulation in require of topping up? require to be topped up or replaced?

 • Are there enough drainage and draught stopping?